UW-GAC/anvil-util-workflows/README.md

 --- | ---
 table_files | This input is of type Map[String, File], which consists of key:value pairs.
-Keys are table names, which should correspond to names in the data model, and values are Google bucket paths to TSV files for each table. model_url | A URL providing the path to the data model in JSON format. out_prefix | A prefix for the resulting HTML report.
+Keys are table names, which should correspond to names in the data model, and values are Google bucket paths to TSV files for each table. model_url | A URL providing the path to the data model in JSON format.

 The workflow returns the following outputs: